 Giving blood is classed as an essential activity.

-If you have an appointment, please try to come no earlier than five minutes beforehand.
+Please try to come no earlier than five minutes before your appointment.
 This helps reduce queues.

 We are open, but our sessions are subject to change.